Bylaws of The San Diego Writers and Editors Guild

 ARTICLE III – Membership Classifications

-3.1 Membership shall be granted upon completion of a membership application and receipt of dues for the remaining months in the current calendar year commencing in the month of the application.
+3.1 Membership shall be granted upon completion of a membership application and receipt of dues.
 The Board of Directors may terminate or deny membership to any person with a two-thirds (2/3) majority vote.

 3.2 Membership classifications: